autofireio/UnitySDK/README.md

 This is the Unity SDK for the **Autofire** - Game Analytics service.

 ## Get Started

-Visit our <a href="https://autofire.io/documentation/sdk/get-started-sdk/?platform=unity" target="_blank">documention</a> to get started in a few minutes!
+Visit our [documention](https://autofire.io/documentation/sdk/get-started-sdk/?platform=unity) to get started in a few minutes!

 ---